While Prozac is generally safe, you can overdose on it. This can lead to serious complications and even death if not treated right away.

-Prozac, which is the brand name of the generic drug fluoxetine, is a medication that helps treat major depressive disorder, obsessive compulsive disorder, and panic attacks.
+Prozac, which is the brand name of the generic drug fluoxetine, is a medication that helps treat major depressive disorder, obsessive-compulsive disorder, and panic attacks.
 It’s in a class of drugs known as selective serotonin reuptake inhibitors (SSRIs).
 SSRIs work by affecting the levels of neurotransmitters in the brain, including serotonin, which impacts your mood and emotions.

 A typical dosage of Prozac is between 20 and 80 milligrams (mg) per day.
 Taking more than this without your doctor’s recommendation can lead to an overdose.
-Mixing a recommend dose of Prozac with other medications, drugs, or alcohol can also cause an overdose.
+Mixing a recommended dose of Prozac with other medications, drugs, or alcohol can also cause an overdose.

 The symptoms of a Prozac overdose tend to be mild in the beginning and to rapidly get worse.

 - nausea and vomiting

 - trouble breathing